 Deep learning has significantly advanced the modeling and understanding of time-series data across various domains.
 Recurrent Neural Networks (RNNs) \cite{schuster1997bidirectional}, particularly Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long} and Gated Recurrent Units (GRUs) \cite{chung2014empirical}, have been widely adopted due to their ability to capture long-term temporal dependencies.
 However, their sequential nature limits parallelization and increases training time.
 To address this, temporal convolutional networks (TCNs) \cite{lea2017temporal} and Transformer-based architectures \cite{vaswani2017attention} have demonstrated superior performance by enabling parallel processing and better long-range dependency modeling.

-Recent work in biomedical domains, such as electroencephalography (EEG), has utilized deep learning models to capture non-linear temporal dynamics in brain activity.
-Convolutional neural network-Transformer hybrids and attention-based models have shown success in tasks like motor imagery classification \cite{chen2024psycho}, seizure detection \cite{chen2025large}, response prediction \cite{li2023prediction} and visual stimuli estimation \cite{chen2024mind, chen2024necomimi}.
-In industrial applications, particularly supply chain demand forecasting, Transformer variants such as the Temporal Fusion Transformer (TFT) \cite{lim2021temporal} and Informer \cite{zhou2021informer} have been applied to multi-horizon prediction tasks with irregular time intervals and exogenous variables.
-Similar time series learning techniques have been applied successfully in Molecule dynamics and even open quantum systems \cite{tsai2022path, tsai2020learning}.
+In industrial and scientific applications, Transformer variants such as the Temporal Fusion Transformer (TFT) \cite{lim2021temporal} and Informer \cite{zhou2021informer} have been applied to multi-horizon prediction tasks with irregular time intervals and exogenous variables.
+Similar time-series learning techniques have been applied successfully in molecular dynamics and open quantum systems \cite{tsai2022path, tsai2020learning}.

-Despite these advancements, challenges remain in modeling noisy, sparse, or irregularly-sampled sequences—especially in domains like healthcare and logistics—motivating \cite{chen2025optimizing} the development of hybrid models that integrate domain-specific priors with general-purpose deep learning architectures.
+Despite these advancements, challenges remain in modeling noisy, sparse, or irregularly-sampled sequences, motivating the development of hybrid models that integrate domain-specific priors with general-purpose deep learning architectures.